Family History Research in Scotland

 This is the official government pay-per-view web site which is the best resource on the web, bar none, for researching Scottish ancestry.
 You have to buy credits, which at the time of writing (2013) cost £7 for 30, and it costs 1 credit to view a page of the index with up to 25 results, and 5 credits to view a certificate.

 You can view online and download birth certificates from 1855 until 100 years ago, marriage certificates from 1855 until 75 years ago and death certificates until 50 years ago; census records from 1841 to 1911; baptisms and marriages from the pre-1855 Church of Scotland registers; baptisms, marriages and burials from the Roman Catholic registers.
 So (in 2013) you can view and download a certificate for £1.40, if you get your search right.
 Later certificates can be ordered online.

 Scottish willsbefore 1925 have been digitised and can also be downloaded from Scotland’s People.
 Access to the indexes is free of charge, and at the time of writing (2017) it costs 10 credits (£2.50) to download each will, regardless of how long it is.

 National Records of Scotland

-The National Archives of Scotland (NAS) Link contains a vast range of records of use to family historians.
+The National Records of Scotland (NRS) Link contains a vast range of records of use to family historians.
 The catalogue can be searched online.